reTHINK-project/dev-java-hyperty/docs/readme.md

 The main data flows for Vertx Hyperties Reporting Data Objects that are observed by Javascript Hyperties, are:

 ![Vertx Hyperties Reporting Data Objects that are observed by Javascript Hyperties](reporter-interoperability.png)

+### Protostubs

+This is a [reTHINK protostub like](https://rethink-project.github.io/specs/concepts/protofly/) component to interface with remote Hyperty Runtimes by using some messaging protocol when the connection is triggered by the Vertx Runtime.
+Currently, Vertx protostubs are not published in reTHINK Catalogue from where they are dynamically deployed on Vertx Hyperty Runtime.
+Instead, they are implemented and deployed as Vertx Verticles. *should we also have an Abstract Protostub?*

+Remote addresses that are interfaced with protostubs are set as a Verticle configuration in an array.
+Event BUS handlers are set with these addresses to forward Vertx Hyperty messages to remote entities.